harshita130602/Project-management-system/README.md

 ## Note

-Project design documents are given in doc directory and the code for the software is given in
+Project design documents are given in "doc" directory and the code for the software is given in "src" directory.